Step 2: Build Your Cards

 3. Enter a Name, then choose how to start: blank for an empty deck, or pick a public starter template to begin with a ready-made structure.

-The My Card Decks page showing a saved deck card and the New Card Deck button
+The Card Deck Editor page showing a saved deck card and the New Card Deck button

-My Card Decks — every deck you make lives here.
+Card Deck Editor — every deck you make lives here.

 Add a few cards